Durbi Takusheyi: Lange excavations of 1991-1992

 The second excavation was headed by Dierk Lange of Bayreuth and funded by the German Research Foundation (DFG).
 Three additional mounds were discovered, numbered 4, 5 and 7, which were excavated during 1991 and 1992.
-Each mound was found to contain one interment at its centre.
-The associated burial goods were made from inorganic materials such as metal, glass, stone and cowries, besides organic materials such as cloth, wood and hides.
+Each mound was found to contain one interment at its center.
+The associated burial goods were made from inorganic materials such as metal, glass, stone, and cowries, besides organic materials such as cloth, wood, and hides.
 Though some artifacts were of local origin, others hailed from distant Islamic locations.
 Radiocarbon tests dated one group of artifacts to the early 14th century AD, while typology and art history placed another set of artifacts in the late 15th to early 16th century.
 The recovered items were first stored in Katsina, then transferred to the Gidan Makama Museum in Kano, and eventually deposited at the Jos Museum for further analyses.
 In 2007 it was shipped to the Romano-Germanic Central Museum in Mainz for general conservation.

 Breunig excavations of 2005-2007

 In 2005, German archaeologists led by Prof. Peter Breunig started excavations of several sites related to the Nok culture.
-They gained the approval of the Nigerian museums commission (NCMM) to completely restore and analyze the Durbi Takusheyi artifacts.
+They gained the approval of the Nigerian Museums Commission (NCMM) to completely restore and analyze the Durbi Takusheyi artifacts.
 In 2007, the scholars are said to have exported "tons of materials" excavated from Durbi Takusheyi for restoration and conservation at the Romano-Germanic Central Museum in Mainz.
 In 2011 the museum opened the first exhibition of the materials, along with Nok culture artifacts, and all items were expected to be returned to Nigeria in 2012.